 Lucky enough to have seen all of United’s trophy wins, as well as too many Hampden heartaches, which prompted Martin’s involvement as co-editor of the award winning fanzine ‘The Final Hurdle’ a popular publication with United fans through 1988 to 2000.

-Martin lives in Dundee and is married with a son and a daughter.
+Martin lives in Dundee and is married with a son, daughter and grandson.

 Andy McCarle